 ActiveCampaign is a thorough sales management software focusing on a premium user experience that invariably leads to more sales.

-ActiveCampaign offers email marketing, sales automation, support tools, automated customer experience to help you understand buyer behavior and close deals.
+ActiveCampaign offers email marketing, a sales automation checklist, support tools, and automated customer experience to help you understand buyer behavior and close deals.

 What makes it stand out: ActiveCampaign allows users to make flexible pipelines unique to their business.